Head and Neck Anatomy for Dental Students

 Quarters/Yr of Program: Autumn / 1

-This course provides an overview of head-and-neck anatomy geared toward dental students.
-Through short video lectures and virtual lab assignments, students will learn the structures of the head-and neck region and the relationship of this part of the body with the organization of the body systems.
-Through interactions with faculty and each other, students will learn to use correct anatomical language necessary to communicate with patients and other professionals.
+This course is an overview of head-and-neck anatomy geared toward dental students.
+Through lectures and lab sessions, students will learn the structures of the head-and-neck region and the relationship of that part of the body with body systems.
+Through interactions with faculty and each other, students will learn to use correct anatomical language necessary to communicate with patients and other professionals

 The student who successfully completes this course will be able to:

-1. Identify the gross anatomic structures found within different anatomical regions of the head
+1. Identify the gross anatomic structures found within the head-and-neck region from a three dimensional aspect.

-3. Apply head-and-neck anatomical structures to a clinical situation.
+3. Relate head-and-neck anatomical structures to clinical situations.